Learn2Synth: Learning Optimal Data Synthesis Using Hypergradients for Brain Image Segmentation: Introduction

-Instead, we introduce a parameterized synthesis network trained with a single objective: improving the real world accuracy of a network trained on synthetic data.
-We proceed in two steps: \textbf{(1)} We freeze the synthesis network, push synthetic data through the segmentation network and update it; \textbf{(2)} We freeze the segmentation network, push real data through the segmentation network, and update the synthesis network.
-Naively, if a network is fed real data, no gradients flow back to the synthesis network.
-The key to our approach is to leverage hyper-gradients, obtained by differentiating through step \textbf{(1)}, as has been previously introduced in the context of learning-rate hyper-optimization \cite{maclaurin2015gradient,baydin2017online,franceschi2017forward,chandra2022gradient}.
-In summary, our contributions are: \begin{enumerate} \item We propose a novel training pipeline for segmentation tasks where synthetic data, generated under \emph{ad hoc} rules, is augmented by a trainable network.
-This avoids direct reliance on real data for training segmentation network while still improving segmentation accuracy.
+Instead, we introduce \emph{Learn2Synth}, a model trained with a single objective: improving the \emph{real world accuracy} of a network \emph{trained on synthetic data} (\Cref{fig:intro}).
+To do so, we proceed in two steps: \textbf{(1)} we freeze the synthesis network, push synthetic data through the segmentation network and update it; \textbf{(2)} we freeze the segmentation network, push real data through the segmentation network, and update the synthesis network.
+Naively, if a network is fed real data, no gradients flow back to the synthesis network; the key to our approach is to leverage hyper-gradients~\cite{maclaurin2015gradient,baydin2017online,franceschi2017forward,chandra2022gradient}, obtained by differentiating through step \textbf{(1)}.
+In summary: \begin{enumerate} \item We propose a novel training pipeline for segmentation tasks where synthetic data, generated under \emph{ad hoc} rules, is augmented by a trainable network.
+This avoids direct reliance on real data for training the segmentation network while still improving segmentation accuracy.

-\item Instead of using conventional loss functions (e.g., adversarial losses) to make synthetic data appear realistic, we introduce a loss function that encourages the augmentation network to generate synthetic samples that optimize segmentation performance \textit{on real data}.
+\item Instead of promoting realism using adversarial or perceptual loss functions, our strategy encourages the augmentation network to generate synthetic samples that optimize segmentation performance \textit{on real data}.

-\item By alternating between synthetic and real passes, the method improves the segmentation network's robustness and generalization capabilities, enhancing its performance across different datasets while preserving data-label pair integrity.
+\item By alternating between synthetic and real passes, the method improves the robustness and generalizability of the segmentation network, enhancing its performance across different image contrasts while preserving data-label pair integrity.

-\item The results of the learned augmentation parameters give us insights into the optimal environment for network training. \end{enumerate}
+\item We demonstrate that our strategy improves performance across the board compared to pure domain randomization, while greatly improving generalizability compared to supervised training.
+Furthermore, the learned augmentation parameters give us insight into the optimal environment for network training. \end{enumerate}